gomorpheus/morpheus-docs/getting_started/maintenance/esupgrade.rst

 Elasticsearch 7.x Upgrade
 -------------------------

+.. important:: This is an example Elasticsearch Upgrade for reference only, and is not indicative of the upgrade procedure for every environment/user/customer/configuration.
+This example assumes CentOS hosts and will result in loss of existing Elasticsearch data and is the fastest upgrade path.
+Data retention is possible through alternate upgrade paths.
+Refer to ```Elasticsearch Upgrade Documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ before upgrading to v4.1.2 if your Appliance's Elasticsearch service is external.

 Overview
 ^^^^^^^^
 |morpheus| v4.1.2+ requires Elasticsearch 7.x.
 Earlier versions of |morpheus| ran against Elasticsearch v5.x.
 The Elasticsearch version for Appliance configurations with the default local Elasticsearch target will automatically be upgraded and no manual upgrade is required.